HELOC vs. Home Equity Loan: Comparing Equity Options

 Home equity loan: On the other hand, if you need a lump sum for a large, one-time expense and prefer the certainty of fixed monthly payments, a home equity loan might be the better option.
 Its fixed interest rate and predictable payment schedule make it easier to plan your finances and know exactly when the loan will be paid off.

 Evaluate your needs, the amount of equity you have, and your comfort with variable versus fixed interest rates and payments.
-Speaking with a financial advisor can also help you weigh your options and choose the loan type that best fits with your long-term goals.
+Speaking with a financial advisor can also help you weigh your options and choose the loan type that best fits your long-term goals.

 Header Image Source: (Curtis Adams/ Pexels)